Frequently Asked Questions

 And of course, if you tend to get bored with the typical reps & sets in a gym, I have plenty of fun tricks up my sleeves to keep you motivated!
 (But don’t worry, I won’t force you to do handstands and acrobatics if that’s not what you’re into!)

 • It depends on your goals, availability, and budget — there’s no one-size-fits-all.
-Consistency is key to seeing improvements, but we can adapt the schedule to suit you.
+Consistency is key to see improvements, but we can adapt the schedule to suit you.
 Some clients benefit from 1–2 hands-on sessions per week, while others prefer occasional sessions alongside their own training.
-I offer 30, 45, and 60-minute sessions, and together we can choose the duration and frequency that works best for you.

 • The short answer is no.

-• Yes!
-I can adapt all my classes to cater to various levels.
 For the handstand class, ff you have not been upside down since childhood, I will guide you to gradually ease into it at your own pace and provide spotting.

-• I am more than happy to adapt the content of my classes to your situation, as long as you’re doctor or physio is ok for you to train.
+• I am more than happy to adapt the content of my classes to your situation, as long as your doctor or physio is ok for you to train.
 Please make sure to let me know before class starts about your injury or limitation to make sure that I can take it into account.

 A reminder that you are in charge of your own body.
 If things don’t feel right, please stop or take a break!